scottjehl/Respond/README.md

 ### A fast & lightweight polyfill for min/max-width CSS3 Media Queries (for IE 6-8, and more)

  - Copyright 2011: Scott Jehl, scottjehl.com
- - Dual licensed under the MIT or GPL Version 2 licenses.
+ - Dual licensed under the MIT license.

 The goal of this script is to provide a fast and lightweight (3kb minified / 1kb gzipped) script to enable [responsive web designs](http://www.alistapart.com/articles/responsive-web-design/) in browsers that don't support CSS3 Media Queries - in particular, Internet Explorer 8 and under.
 It's written in such a way that it will probably patch support for other non-supporting browsers as well (more information on that soon).